Utkarsha: Plot

 A dejected Naveen goes to his superior's house so as to quit his job where he gets a vital clue from Rajesh's painting branding him as the killer.
 After collecting Rajesh's photo and address and confirming the identity of the killer with Anil, Naveen goes on a secret manhunt.
-Sunitha who is shocked upon discovering Rajesh's true identity has a vision of he slitting her throat.
+Sunitha who is shocked upon discovering Rajesh's true identity has a vision of him slitting her throat.

-Naveen breaks into Rajesh's mansion comes across the mysterious stalker, Mahendra, who happens to be Rajesh's ex-wife, Hema's first husband.
-He reveals how he met Hema in Mangalore six months before who being sexually frustrated due to Rajesh not involving in physical affair with her begins to sleep with him.
+Naveen breaks into Rajesh's mansion and comes across the mysterious stalker, Mahendra, who happens to be Rajesh's ex-wife, Hema's first husband.
+He reveals how he met Hema in Mangalore six months ago, who being sexually frustrated due to Rajesh not being involved physically with her, begins to sleep with him.
 However, for the past one month she has been missing and a desperate Mahendra began stalking Rajesh so as to find a clue.
 Naveen learns from Mahendra that Rajesh has been recently spending time with some unknown woman whose address he knows and together they travel to their house.
 In the meantime, Rajesh brings that girl Sheela to his house and tries to kill her only to be confronted by Sunitha who had followed them secretly.
 She strips and asks Rajesh to admire her but he refuses to do it since she closely resembles his mother.
 The story cuts to a flashback.

-After parting ways with his ladylove Maya, Rajesh has difficulty coping up with his wife Hema and is unable to satisfy her sexual appetite.
+After parting ways with his ladylove Maya, Rajesh has difficulty coping with his wife Hema and is unable to satisfy her sexual appetite.
 Once he finds her cheating on him and the sound of her laughter drives him crazy causing him to make her laugh before killing her.
 However, this incident wounds his mind permanently and makes him a psychopath.
 The story cuts to the present with Rajesh beating Sunitha for trying to "manipulate" him.
 He tries to kill Sheila but gets stabbed by Sunitha causing him to attack her.
 However, before he can slit her throat he is killed by Naveen.
 As Naveen, Sunitha, Mahendra and Sheila walk away the camera turns to Rajesh face as he suddenly open his eyes.